 The impairment provisions for trade and other receivables are based on assumptions about the expected loss rates.
-The group uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the Group's past history, existing market conditions as well as forward looking estimates at the end of each reporting period.
+The Group uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the Group's past history, existing market conditions as well as forward looking estimates based on changes to future macroeconomic indicators, construction industry developments and customer portfolios.
 Changes in these assumptions and estimates could materially affect the result of the assessment and it may be necessary to make additional impairment charge.
-Details of the key assumptions used and the impact of changes to these assumptions are disclosed in Note 21.
+Details of the key assumptions used and the impact of changes to these assumptions are disclosed in Note 3.1.3 and Note 18.